-To answer that question, researchers from Baylor University rounded up a group of men, all of whom had been lifting weights for at least a year, and put them on an upper/lower split routine for a total of four weeks .
+To answer those questions, researchers from Baylor University rounded up a group of men, all of whom had been strength training for at least a year, and put them on an upper/lower split routine for a total of four weeks .

 Then, the men took two weeks off.

-Despite the two-week break, the men didn’t lose any muscle.
-Ultrasound scans of rectus femoris – one of the muscles in the front of your thigh – taken before and after the layoff, show that no muscle was lost.
+Despite the two-week break, the men didn’t lose any muscle mass.
+Ultrasound scans of rectus femoris – one of the muscles in the front of your thigh – taken before and after the layoff, show that no muscle tissue was lost.

 It was much the same story when it comes to strength.
-After the two-week detraining period, the men could lift just as much weight on the leg press as they could before the layoff.
+After two weeks of inactivity, the men could lift just as much weight on the leg press as they could before the layoff.

-So, does that mean you can take at least two weeks off training, secure in the knowledge that all of your hard-won muscle will remain intact?
+So, does that mean you can take at least two weeks off training, secure in the knowledge there’ll be zero strength loss, with all your hard-won muscle mass remaining intact?

 Not necessarily.
 And here’s why.

 First, this study measured muscle size in rectus femoris, which is just one of the four muscles making up the quadriceps.
-We may well have seen some shrinkage had the researchers looked at other muscles in the thigh.
+We may well have seen some muscle atrophy had the researchers looked at other muscles in the thigh.

 Given that your quads are used in normal daily life, it’s possible that simply standing up, sitting down and walking around delivers a sufficient maintenance stimulus to keep things ticking over, at least for a couple of weeks .